This story has been updated. It was originally published on January 15, 2018.

-Start with your email client: You’ll need to download Outlook for iOS.
-On top of email, it handles your calendars and contacts, and it can work with both Microsoft and non-Microsoft (like, say, Apple) user accounts.
+Start with your email client by downloading Outlook for iOS.
+In addition to email, it can handle your calendars and contacts, and works with both Microsoft and non-Microsoft (like, say, Apple) user accounts.
 To import any emails, calendars, or contacts into the app, enter your email address when the app prompts you.
-If you want to add more, tap the menu button on the top left, then the settings button (the cog icon), and choose Add account, and then hit Add Email Account.
+If you want to add more, tap the menu button in the top left, then the settings button (the cog icon), choose Add account, and then hit Add Email Account.

 Calls and messaging

-You can also replace Apple’s cloud-storage program iCloud with Microsoft’s OneDrive.
-When you install the app for iOS, it will sync files between your phone and any computer, Windows or macOS, that has the OneDrive desktop client installed.
-OneDrive also backs up all the photos and videos on your phone, although you do have to pay for storage space if you’ve got a lot of files.
+You can also replace Apple’s cloud storage program, iCloud, with Microsoft’s OneDrive.
+When you install the app for iOS, it will sync files between your phone and any computer—Windows or macOS—that has the OneDrive desktop client installed.
+OneDrive also backs up all the photos and videos on your phone, though you will have to pay for storage space if you’ve got a lot of files.
 Prices start at $2 a month.

 For your work needs, you’ll need to create documents, spreadsheets, and presentations.
 Swap Apple’s free Pages, Numbers, and KeyNote apps for, respectively, Microsoft’s free Word, Excel, and PowerPoint apps.

 If you’ve already created documents in the Apple apps, you’ll need to convert them to a format that Microsoft’s versions can understand.
-To do so, open a file, then tap the menu button (three dots on the top right), choose Export, and pick the appropriate Microsoft format (Word, Excel, or PowerPoint).
-You can also choose how to export the file, either sending it via email or saving it to the iPhone’s local storage.
+To do so, open a file, then tap the menu button (three dots in the top right), choose Export, and pick the appropriate Microsoft format (Word, Excel, or PowerPoint).
+You can also choose how to export the file, either sending it via email or saving it to your iPhone’s local storage.

 If you install the Microsoft Edge web browser on your iPhone, you’ll be able to sync bookmarks, passwords, browsing history, and more with an Edge browser you use on a Windows PC.
 To set Edge as your default browser, go to your Settings app, tap Edge, choose Default Browser App, and make sure the check mark is next to Edge, not Safari.
 So when you tap on links in other apps, such as Facebook, they’ll automatically open in Safari instead of Edge.

-Your iPhone should be fairly well Microsoft-ized by now, but for the finishing touch, install Bing Search and Feed, which acts as a stripped-down web browser.
-Now that Microsoft Edge is available for iOS, Bing isn’t quite as useful (we prefer Edge).
-But you can still use Microsoft’s search engine to look for websites, images, news, and more.
-The app also includes a basic map-search feature.
+Your iPhone should be fairly well Microsoft-ized by now, but for the finishing touch, install Microsoft Bing Search, which acts as a stripped-down web browser.
+We prefer Edge for navigating the internet, but the Bing app includes a basic map-search feature.
 That’s as close as you’ll get to replacing Apple Maps with a Microsoft product, though, because there’s no Bing Maps app for iOS.

 If you’ve decided to take the Google route rather than the Microsoft one, start with its signature feature: the Google search app.
 In addition to searching the internet and Google Maps, it provides a feed of news and other information that Google curates based on your previous activity, such as your Chrome browsing history.
 For a more natural, conversational approach to Google search, install the Google Assistant as well.

-Next, install Gmail for iOS or Google’s other email app, Inbox, which provides more automation and smart features.
+Next, install Gmail for iOS.
 You can pick up your Gmail activity right where you left off on any of your other devices.
-Alternatively, connect Gmail to your Apple email address: Tap the menu button (the three lines on the top left), then your username, then Manage accounts, then Add account, and finally choose iCloud from the list.
+Alternatively, connect Gmail to your Apple email address: Tap your avatar in the top right, then Add another account, and choose iCloud from the list.

 Calls and messaging

 Again, Apple won’t let you replace Messages as the default SMS app.
 But you can still manually use Google apps for the same purposes.
-Try Allo for text-based messaging, Duo for video calling, and Hangouts for messaging, phone calls, and video chats.
-While Hangouts remains the most comprehensive option, Google continues to add new features to Allo and Duo, so keep an eye on those apps as well.
+Try Duo for video calling, and Google Chat for messaging, phone calls, and video chats.
+While Google Chat remains the most comprehensive option, Google continues to add new features to Duo, making it a great alternative to FaceTime.

-If you’ve already created documents in the equivalent iOS apps, you may need to reformat them in order to open them with Google’s apps.
-Launch the appropriate Apple app—Pages, Sheets, or Keynote—and then open the file you want to transfer.
-Next, tap the menu button (three dots on the top right), choose Export, and select the Google format option.
+If you’ve already created documents in the equivalent iOS apps, you may need to reformat them to open them with Google’s apps.
+Launch the appropriate Apple app—Pages, Numbers, or Keynote—and then open the file you want to transfer.
+Next, tap the menu button (three dots in the top right), choose Export, and select Word, Excel, or PowerPoint.
 Once you’ve exported the file, the appropriate Google app will be able to open it up.

 Google offers some types of iOS apps that Microsoft doesn’t.
 For example, you can rely on Google Maps to get from A to B quickly and safely and find places of note nearby.
 If you use the app online or on an Android device, you know you’ll also get features such as live traffic updates and a list of favorite “starred” locations.
 If you need live directions, try it in full-screen turn-by-turn navigation mode.